 During every appointment, your veterinarian will perform a physical examination on your pet.
 This is a head-to-toe examination that includes an assessment of weight and body condition score, dental health, eyes, ears, heart and lungs, abdomen, joints and mobility, and skin.
 Your veterinarian will make notes about any abnormalities they find and discuss them with you.

 An annual examination allows your vet to learn what is normal for your pet, so they can more easily detect illness and subtle changes over time.
-For instance, if your veterinarian notices that your cat has lost 2 pounds since her last visit, they could recommend investigating the cause before determining your cat is significantly ill.
+For instance, if your veterinarian notices that your cat has lost 2 pounds since her last visit, they could recommend investigating the cause before determining that your cat is significantly ill.
 Alternatively, if your dog has gained ten pounds since last year, your veterinarian can discuss ways to lose weight safely and keep your dog as healthy as possible.

 The recommendations your veterinarian makes at each appointment — including vaccinations, parasite prevention, blood testing, and dental care — will help to keep your pet as healthy as possible over his or her lifetime.